 It’s a simple exercise, but the power of it cannot be overstated.

 Try it for 30 days…

 Notice where you are right now and how you’re feeling about your day.

 Go through this exercise for a month – every day – and see how much better you perform.

-It’s a simple strategy… With life altering results.
+The 80/20 principle is a simple strategy… With life altering results.
 Harness that powerful 20% and see what happens!